L3MON4D3/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-## filetype_functions
+## Filetype-Functions

-Contains some utility-functions that can be passed to the `ft_func` or `load_ft_func`-settings.
+Contains some utility functions that can be passed to the `ft_func` or `load_ft_func`-settings.

 * `from_filetype`: the default for `ft_func`.
 Simply returns the filetype(s) of
   the buffer.
 * `from_cursor_pos`: uses treesitter to determine the filetype at the cursor.
-  With that, it's possible to expand snippets in injected regions, as long as the treesitter-parser supports them.
+  With that, it's possible to expand snippets in injected regions, as long as the treesitter parser supports them.
   If this is used in conjuction with `lazy_load`, extra care must be taken that all the filetypes that can be expanded in a given buffer are also returned by `load_ft_func` (otherwise their snippets may not be loaded).
   This can easily be achieved with `extend_load_ft`.
 * `extend_load_ft`: `fn(extend_ft:map) -> fn`
-  A simple solution to the problem described above is loading more filetypes than just that of the target-buffer when `lazy_load`ing.
+  A simple solution to the problem described above is loading more filetypes than just that of the target buffer when `lazy_load`ing.
 This can be done ergonomically via `extend_load_ft`: calling it with a table where the keys are filetypes, and the values are the filetypes that should be loaded additionaly returns a function that can be passed to `load_ft_func` and takes care of